mfrisbey/WebServer/README.md

 on a Windows 7 environment using JDK 1.7.
 They have been verified to run correctly with JRE 7.0.

 For detailed usage information, see the help message displayed when attempting to execute the jar without parameters.
 For convenience, the jar is an "uber" jar that contains all dependent jars.
-A couple of ways to run the jar are:
+To run the jar:

-1. From a command line, execute the command `java -cp [path/to/jar/directory]/* com.frisbey.webserverprocess.WebServerExecutor`

-2. From a command line, change directories to the same location as the jar and execute the command `java com.frisbey.webserverprocess.WebServerExecutor`.
+From a command line, execute the command `java -jar [path/to/webserverprocess/jar]`

 ## Building
 The following dependencies are required in order to build the source code: